lazarusA/JuliaDocs/docs/devdocs/locks.md

 >

 The following are a level 6 lock, which can only recurse to acquire locks at lower levels:
-> - codegen
->
 > - jl_modules_mutex
->
->

-The following is an almost root lock (level end-1), meaning only the root look may be held when trying to acquire it:
-> - typeinf
->   > this one is perhaps one of the most tricky ones, since type-inference can be invoked from many points
->   > currently the lock is merged with the codegen lock, since they call each other recursively
->   >
 >
 >